eProsima/FastDDS-SH/README.md

 For the TCP tunnel, two instances of SOSS are going to be used, one in each of the computers that are going to be communicated.
-Each of those instances will have a system handle for the system they want to communicate in the WAN network, and other to communicate with Fast-RTPS' DDS implementation.
+Each of those instances will have a system handle for the system they want to communicate in the WAN network, and other to communicate with Fast-DDS' DDS implementation.

 You can see the YAML's configuration files related to TCP tunnel configuration in the [examples folder](examples/tcp).